litchipi/website/data/blog/rust/simple_error_handling.md

 ---

-Error handling can be tedious and extermely annoying...
+Error handling can be tedious and extremely annoying...
 On most programming languages, but using **Rust** it's actually very simple !

 Of course coding methods are a matter of preference and I am nobody to say this